'Tiger widows' shunned as bad luck in rural Bangladesh

 Tigers are an endangered species but climate change and human development is reducing their wild habitat, often forcing them towards villages in search of food.

-Wildlife charities estimate there are some 100 tigers in the Bangladesh side of the Sundarbans.
+Wildlife charities estimate there are about 100 tigers in the Bangladesh side of the Sundarbans.

 At least 519 men died from tiger attacks in 50 villages in one district - home to half a million people - between 2001 and 2011, according to Ledars Bangladesh, a charity helping widows reintegrate back in the villages.